mhutchw/ideation-spring-2025/round3/sphia.md

 8. As a user, I want to review and edit the auto-generated availability message before sending it so that I maintain control over my communication.

 9. As a frequent scheduler, I want the extension to avoid suggesting times when I have tentative or all-day events so that I don’t overbook.

 10. As someone coordinating across time zones, I want the reply to include the time zone or convert suggestions to the recipient’s time zone when possible.

+11. As a google calendar user, I want to have control of which dates to not be included in my email for my availability.

+12. As a gmail user, I want to be able to be able to send the email myself.

+13. As a busy student managing multiple classes, I want the extension to suggest time slots that avoid overlapping class times so that I never accidentally schedule meetings during lectures.

+14. As a manager frequently scheduling group meetings, I want the extension to suggest availability that maximizes attendance based on my shared calendars so that coordinating multiple participants becomes simpler.

+15. As an academic advisor frequently communicating with students, I want the extension to remember previously suggested times to avoid repeatedly offering identical slots, ensuring efficient and varied scheduling options.

 ## Notes